 You can make your voice heard by getting in touch with the contact person provided in each Agenda entry.
 We urge you to participate as early in the process as possible.
-You may also participate by commenting on proposed rules that we publish in the Federal Register.
-To be most effective, comments should contain information and data that support your position, and you also should explain why we should incorporate your suggestion in the rule or non-regulatory action.
+You may also participate by commenting on proposed rules that we publish in the Federal Register(FR).
+To be most effective, comments should contain information and data that support your position and you also should explain why we should incorporate your suggestion in the rule or non-regulatory action.
 You can be particularly helpful and persuasive if you provide examples to illustrate your concerns and offer specific alternatives.

 We believe our actions will be more cost-effective and protective if our development process includes stakeholders working with us to identify the most practical and effective solutions to problems and we stress this point most strongly in all of our training programs for rule and policy developers.
 Democracy gives real power to individual citizens, but with that power comes responsibility.
 We urge you to become involved in EPA's rule and policymaking process.

-C. What Actions Are Included in the Agenda and What Is the Relationship Between the Agenda and Regulatory Plan?
+C. What Actions Are Included in the Agenda and What Is the Relationship Between the Agenda and Regulatory

 EPA includes regulations and certain major policy documents in the Agenda.
-We generally do not include minor amendments or the following categories of actions:
+However, there is no legal significance to the omission of an item from the Agenda and we generally do not include minor amendments or the following categories of actions:

-Administrative actions such as delegations of authority, changes of address or phone numbers.
+- Administrative actions such as delegations of authority, changes of address or phone numbers.

 - Under the Clean Air Act: Revisions to State Implementation Plans; Equivalent Methods for Ambient Air Quality Monitoring; Deletions from the New Source Performance Standards source categories list; Delegations of Authority to States; Area Designations for Air Quality Planning Purposes.

-- Under the Federal Insecticide, Fungicide, and Rodenticide Act: Decision documents defining and establishing registration standards; decision documents and termination decisions for the Special Review Registration process; and data call-in requests made under section 3(c)(2)(B).
+- Under the Federal Insecticide, Fungicide, and Rodenticide Act: Registration-related decisions, actions affecting the status of currently registered pesticides and data call-ins.

-- Under the Federal Food, Drug, and Cosmetic Act: Actions regarding pesticide tolerances and food additive regulations, including the tolerance reassessment process.
+- Under the Federal Food, Drug, and Cosmetic Act: Actions regarding pesticide tolerances and food additive regulations.

 - Under the Resource Conservation and Recovery Act: Authorization of State solid waste management plans; hazardous waste delisting petitions.

 - Under the Clean Water Act: State

 Water Quality Standards; deletions

 from the section 307(a) list of toxic

 pollutants; suspensions of toxic

 testing requirements under the

 National Pollutant Discharge

 Elimination System (NPDES);

 delegations of NPDES authority to

 States.

 - Under the Safe Drinking Water Act: Actions on State underground injection control programs.